Three questions for designing a new college

 At this moment, though, I want to start with three key questions that are keeping me awake at night:

-2. How does one re-engage the students when the 'student as consumer' paradigm has broken the social contract the earlier generation of students made with the college, to suffer the discomfort of being educated?
+2. How does one re-engage the students when the 'student as consumer' paradigm has broken the social contract that the earlier generation of students made with the college, to suffer the discomfort of being educated?
 And how does one do this without resorting to the traditional trope of college ranking/ prestige, or peer competition, because both of those 'tools' are flawed and can do more harm than good in educating cooperative, socially engaged students?

-These three questions make me frame the idea of the college.
+These three questions help me frame the college's idea.
 Obviously, these questions spawn so many more - what method of delivery, what role should various parties, teachers, employers, support services and all should play, and what outcome should we aim for (just getting a job is so lame!).

 Comments